 Crafting Concrete For These Pumpkin Decorations

 We used ShapeCrete, which worked wonderfully and was incredibly easy!
-It’s a really fun product to play around with and the projects you can do are endless!
+It’s a really fun product to play around with, and the projects you can do are endless!

 What Kind of Paint Can Be Used On These Concrete Pumpkins?

-Use either an acrylic enamel or epoxy paint on concrete statues.
+Use either acrylic enamel or epoxy paint on concrete statues.
 Though you can use acrylic enamel on both interior and exterior statues, epoxy is only suited for interior statues.

 Don’t apply epoxy paint to exterior concrete statures, or sunlight will cause the finish to fade.